kkrt-labs/kakarot-docs/docs/starknet/ecosystem/sdks/foundry.md

 sidebar_position: 3
 ---

-> [Foundry](https://github.com/foundry-rs/foundry) is a development environment for Ethereum which is wriiten in Rust
+> [Foundry](https://github.com/foundry-rs/foundry) is a development environment for Ethereum which is written in Rust

 You can clone [this](https://github.com/ChiHaoLu/kakarot-foundry) template repo to begin your Kakarot journey w/ Foundry.